Florida Chapter 7 Bankruptcy Attorney

 Specific information includes, but are not limited to, a list of your creditors, the amount of each debt you have, the amount and frequency of both you and your spouse’s income streams, a list of all your properties including personal objects, and a list of all your family’s reasonable and necessary expenses every month.

 Listing and compiling your documents can be a very painstaking process.
-To avoid being prone to mistakes and missed information, Oldham & Smith’s Florida Chapter 7 bankruptcy attorneys can guide you through this entire grueling process.
+To avoid being prone to mistakes and missed information, Florida Bankruptcy Attorneys’s Florida Chapter 7 bankruptcy attorneys can guide you through this entire grueling process.

 Once the petition is approved, and the bankruptcy is filed, the court will grant an automatic stay on all your debts and properties.
 An automatic stay is an order that prohibits creditors from pursuing any debt collection process on the debtor, including all foreclosures, phone calls, lawsuits, and salary garnishments, even if they are already scheduled to happen.